anirbanroy987/EVA7-TSAI-Learning-Modules-Phase-1/S4-Assignment/readme.md

+### PART2
-[MNIST Classification with less than 20,000 parameters and 99.4% validation accuracy] #part-2
+MNIST Classification with less than 20,000 parameters and 99.4% validation accuracy